peppedilillo/ht1/README.md

 2. Run with `python3 ht1.py path/to/SRAFILE`.

 The `ht1.py` script has no dependencies outside standard library and requires no installation.
-If the transient search returns a positive, a new file `SRAFILENAME_trigger.txt` is created in the `SRAFILENAME` parent directory.
+If the transient search returns a positive, a new file `SRAFILE_trigger.txt` is created in the `SRAFILE` parent directory.
 The trigger output files are purposefully minimal UTF-8 encoded text files.
 They contain only three integers: the number of trigger hits, a start-time index, and an end-time index.
 The transients live somewhere between the start and end time indeces.
 If no transient is found, no file is created.